Albertokam/SQL_applestore/README.md

 ```
 ![languages](../Screenshots/7.png)

 Here, we can observe that more number of languages is not linked to a higher rating.
-So, the app should concentrate on the target languages rather than try to include more than needed.
+So, the app should concentrate on the target languages rather than try to include a high number of languages.

 4.3.
 Check genres with low rating in order to see opportunities for market penetration